godotengine/godot-docs/classes/class_string.rst

 - :ref:`PoolStringArray<class_poolstringarray>` **rsplit** **(** :ref:`String<class_string>` divisor, :ref:`bool<class_bool>` allow_empty=True, :ref:`int<class_int>` maxsplit=0 **)**

 Splits the string by a ``divisor`` string and returns an array of the substrings, starting from right.

-Example "One,Two,Three" will return "One","Two","Three" if split by ",".
+**Example:** "One,Two,Three" will return "One","Two","Three" if split by ",".

 If ``maxsplit`` is specified, then it is number of splits to do, default is 0 which splits all the items.